codatio/codat-docs/docs/supplier-enablement/guides/manage-relationships.md

 - **Contact details**: use it to add the name and email of the company's point of contact.
 - **Users**: use it to assign different analysts to be responsible for the company from a dropdown list.

-Company name and contact name and emails are mandatory fields, but you do not have to assign an analyst to the record - for example, if the client has not yet been allocated to a manager.
+Company name and contact name and emails are mandatory fields, but you don't have to assign an analyst to the record - for example, if the client has not yet been allocated to a manager.

 When ready, click the **Add company** button.
 This creates a record in the Relationship Portal.